-{\it Acknowledgments.}---Z. X. is supported by the NSFC (Grant No. 12375016), and Beijing National Laboratory for Condensed Matter Physics (No. 2023BNLCMPKF001).
+Z. X. is supported by Quantum Science and Technology-National Science and Technology Major Project (Grant No. 2025ZD0300400), the NSFC (Grant No. 12375016), and Beijing National Laboratory for Condensed Matter Physics (No. 2023BNLCMPKF001).
 Y. Z. is supported by the NSFC (Grant No. 12474492 and No. 12461160324) and the Challenge Project of Nuclear Science (Grant No. TZ2025017).
-S. C. is supported by National Key Research and Development Program of China (Grant No. 2023YFA1406704), the NSFC under Grants No. 12174436 and No. T2121001 and the Strategic Priority Research Program of Chinese Academy of Sciences under Grant No. XDB33000000.
+S. C. is supported by National Key Research and Development Program of China (Grant No. 2023YFA1406704), the NSFC under Grants No. 12174436 and No. T2121001, and the Strategic Priority Research Program of Chinese Academy of Sciences under Grant No. XDB33000000.